DarkEnergySurvey/bpz/redshift_codes/photoz_codes/bpzv1/readme.txt

 Additional outputs are:
-KL_POST_PRIOR - the information gain (Kullbeck Leibler divergence) between prior and posterior chi2 - the minimum \Chi^2 to the closest template synthetic example template_type - the maximum posterior template type, as defined as a linear combination of input templates!
+KL_POST_PRIOR - the information gain (Kullbeck Leibler divergence) between prior and posterior chi2 - the minimum \Chi^2 to the closest template synthetic example TEMPLATE_TYPE - the maximum posterior template type, as defined as a linear combination of input templates using a floating point notation [as per standard BPZ]!
-    e.g {0: 0.5, 1: 0.5} = 0.5 of template 0 and 0.5 of template 1
-    e.g {0: 0.25, 1: 0.75} = 0.25 of template 0 and 0.75 of template 1
+    #each sed (in order) is a number between 1 -> Num seds.
+    #interpolatated sed are fractional quantites between,
+        e.g. TEMPLATE_TYPE = 1.4  meaning 0.6 of sed1 and 0.4 of sed2
+        e.g. TEMPLATE_TYPE = 3.1  meaning 0.9 of sed3 and 0.1 of sed4

 3.2) pdf prediction files: the output file has the same name as the input fits file, with .h5 at the end